aileot/nvim-laurel/doc/laurel.md

    Here is a basic example to rename deprecated macro `old-macro` to new compatible macro `new-macro`.
 Please adjust commands yourself as necessary.
-   You don't have to do it in the smartest way, of cource.
+   You don't have to do it in the smartest way, of course.
 Slow and steady wins the race.

    ```vim